AlexGalhardo/Galhardo-APP-1.0/INSTALL_LOCALLY.md

 - $ npm install
 - $ npm start
    - http://localhost:3000

-## How To Use Locally with SQLITE
-- You can use SQLite for fast development and MySQL for Production

 ## How To Use Locally with MySQL and Docker
 - In Development